 Assistant Advisor Karen Clem (Alabama)

-I am Karen Clem and I am super excited to be one of the Assistant Advisors for SASC for the next two years.
+I am Karen Clem and I am super excited to be one of the Assistant Advisors for SASC.
 I am currently the SCA sponsor for Athens High School in Athens, Alabama and have been the sponsor for approximately 25 years; and, AHS has been a SASC member school for well over 30 years.
 Athens High School hosted the SASC conference back in 2011, we served as the SASC Parliamentarian School two years ago, and we have served as SASC Secretary twice in the past.

 I am hoping these experiences with SASC as well as my experiences with SCA in the state of Alabama and at my high school will help in leading SASC to an even higher of excellence.
 Students are the heart of this association and I am looking forward to planning events with the rest of our newly elected SASC officers for the best conference ever in South Carolina in October of 2018.
 Please feel free to contact me if I you ever have ideas or suggestions on how to make our organization even better than it already is.